TUD-STKS/TargetOptimizer/README.md

 The motivation for these differences are described in Birkholz P, Schmager P, Xu Y (2018).
 Estimation of Pitch Targets from Speech Signals by Joint Regularized Optimization.
 In: Proc. of the 26th European Signal Processing Conference (EUSIPCO 2018), pp. 2089-2093, Rome, Italy. [pdf](http://www.vocaltractlab.de/publications/birkholz-2018-eusipco.pdf)

-To estimate the pitch targets for an utterance, the model needs as input the syllable boundaries in terms of a Praat TextGrid file, and the pitch contour in terms of a Praat PitchTier file.
-Based on these data, the pitch targets can be estimated and exported in terms of a CSV file, a gestural score for VocalTractLab, or as a Praat PitchTier file with the model f0 contour.
+TargetOptimizer 2.0 is an extension of TargetOptimizer.
+The performance in terms of minimizing RMSE during estimation of pitch targets has been greatly improved by:
+- Making the boundaries a free, fully optimizable parameter (using syllable boundaries as target boundaries does not always lead to optimal estimation result)
+- Tuning all free parameters on a test corpus to find optimal default values

+Various additions in terms of functionality have been implemented, such as increasing overall performance by adding features like early-stopping during parameter optimization or adding the possibility to work on contours different from pitch contours.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+Benchmark results and added features are described in HIER REFERENZ ZUM ESSV-PAPER EINFÜGEN!
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 The software can be executed as a command line tool (without a GUI, to support batch processing) or as an application with a GUI.
-To call the program with GUI, simply start it without any parameters.
-A screenshot of the GUI is shown below (for the German word "Ästhetik").

 ## Build for Windows using Visual Studio 2019+
-Simply open the solution TargetOptimizer.sln and build.
+Simply open the solution TargetOptimizer.sln and build in dependency of desired use case:
+1. Command line tool ("Release")
+2a.
+GUI ("wxWidgets_Release") when using wxWidgets
+2b.
+GUI ("wxWidgets_VCPKG_Release") -> when using VCPKG and wxWidgets

 ## Build for Linux using GCC:
 Navigate inside the Sources folder and run one of the following commands.

 For the GUI version (requires wxWidgets):